Skip to content

 Automatic Scaling with KEDA

-Kafka Sources have experimental (Alpha) support for serverless scaling with KEDA, including scale to zero.
+Kafka Sources and Brokers for Apache Kafka have (Alpha) support for serverless scaling with KEDA, including scale to zero.
 If you want Knative and KEDA to scale your Kafka source for you, you must install KEDA, and then enable the feature flag.

 To enable the feature flag, you need to create or modify the config-kafka-features configmap in the knative-eventing namespace.
 You can create the file as below: